 They know that many people use the same password for all of their online accounts, so they will see the compromised password and think the email sender has access to all of their accounts.

-The best thing to do is to change the passwords to your online accounts, especially if you’re using the compromised password in the scam email.
+The best thing you can do is change the passwords for your online accounts, especially if you’re using the compromised password in the scam email.

 Make a list of all of the websites that you use and the login information you use to access them so you can keep track of your passwords.